mpaguilar/msa-toy/DOCSTRINGS.md

 Args:
     facts: List of Fact objects to analyze for causal relationships.
+        Each Fact object must have a 'timestamp' attribute of type datetime and a 'content' attribute of type str.
     memory: Current working memory state used for context (not directly used in this implementation).
+        The memory is expected to have an 'information_store' attribute containing a 'facts' dictionary.

 Returns:
     List of dictionaries describing potential causal relationships.
     Each dictionary contains:
-        - type: Always "causal"
+        - type: Always "causal" (str)
-        - fact1_id: ID of the first fact
+        - fact1_id: ID of the first fact (str)
-        - fact2_id: ID of the second fact
+        - fact2_id: ID of the second fact (str)
-        - relationship: Always "causal"
+        - relationship: Always "causal" (str)
-        - confidence: Confidence score (0.6) for the causal link
+        - confidence: Confidence score (0.6) for the causal link (float)
-        - indicator: The keyword that triggered the causal detection
+        - indicator: The keyword that triggered the causal detection (str)

 Notes:
     1. Iterates through all pairs of facts in the input list.